Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 Mergers and acquisitions (M&A) shape the contemporary business environment, not only between different types of corporations (vertical integration) but also between corporations involved in the same type of activity or core business (horizontal integration).
 Several waves of horizontal integration activity have resulted in a high market consolidation level in the logistics industry.
 Many of the top 3PL companies were involved in large-scale M&A activities.

-M&A activity is not only driven by corporations searching for take-over candidates and the necessity to improve competitiveness and long-term survival.
+M&A activity is not only driven by corporations searching for take-over candidates but also by the necessity to improve competitiveness and long-term survival.
 In addition, corporations that have decided to divest aspects of their portfolio are, as a consequence, looking for buyers.
 The logistics challenges emerging from mergers and acquisitions include the proliferation of customer service policies to multiple, overlapping distribution networks and infrastructure overcapacity.

 C. E-fulfilment and E-commerce

 The growth of e-fulfillment and e-commerce activity has large implications for supply chain management practices.
 Online markets and retailers have new strategies and distribution channels to fill orders and deliver products using specific distribution centers and networks that differ from traditional distribution channels and systems.
 Small companies usually control their logistic operation because they do not have the ability to hire a third party.
 Most large corporations hire a fulfillment service that takes care of their logistic requirements.
-However, in recent years large e-commerce firms, such as Amazon and Alibaba, have developed a keen interest in controlling e-commerce logistics.
-The volume they command is starting to have notable impacts on port-centric logistics systems.
+However, since the 2010s, large e-commerce firms, such as Amazon and Alibaba, have developed a keen interest in controlling e-commerce logistics.
+The volume they command is starting to have notable impacts on port-centric logistics systems in a manner similar to the strategies pursued by major retailers.

 5. Information Technologies and Digital Transformation